-assuming equal noise bandwidth for desired and image responses.
-Without any filtering, $G{image} = G{desired}$ so $G{image}/G{desired} = 1$ , doubling the noise figure which is the same as adding 3 dB.
+$1 + (G{image} / G{desired}) = 2$, doubling the noise figure, which is the same as adding 3 dB.
 Thus, without any image rejection, the overall noise figure is at least 3 dB regardless of the NF of the preamp.
 For the image to add less than 0.1 dB to the overall NF, a quick calculation shows that the gain at the image frequency must be at least 16 dB lower than at the operating frequency.
+A filter is a convenient way to reduce gain at the image frequency, but it must be between the preamp and mixer.